pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 In this [page you can see additional best practices and tips](https://wiki.saucelabs.com/display/DOCS/Best+Practices+and+Tips).

-Remember that you can find the source code of [all the tests on Github](https://github.com/eh3rrera/selenium-saucelabs-example) and if you have questions or comments, don't hesitate to contact me.
+And remember that you can find the source code of [all the tests on Github](https://github.com/eh3rrera/selenium-saucelabs-example).
+If you have questions or comments, don't hesitate to contact me.